jacquescorbytuech/Blog/site/content/writing/20200614_mobile_wallet_marketing.md

 Ever used this channel before?
 I'd love to know how you found it, give me a shout on Twitter or send me an email.

-[^subjectline] It had a very subtle subject line - "YOUR CONFIDENTIAL PASS".
+[^subjectline]: It had a very subtle subject line - "YOUR CONFIDENTIAL PASS".